joomla-extensions/tours-toolkit/README.md

 Once packaged, the idea is to have a specific JED directory where people will be able to find extended core tours, third-party tours and other miscellaneous tours.

-Update 03/09/2024
-v1.0.0

-The toolkit includes a plugin and a component.
+As of now, the toolkit includes a plugin and a component that allow to:
-- the plugin adds the action to export the tour as json file to each tour view
+- export a tour as json, SQL or SQL with language keys files to each tour view,
-- the component contains an import feature so you can import tours.
+- import tours as json,
+- import tour steps from a CSV file,
-- there are buttons to go back and forth the toolkit and the guided tours.
+- go back and forth between the toolkit and the guided tours.

-Install pkg_guidedtourstoolkit.zip, this will install both extensions and enable the plugin.
+Check Releases for further information. pkg_guidedtourstoolkit.zip will install both extensions and enable the plugin.

 ## Import tours as json
 ![guidedtourstoolkit](https://github.com/joomla-extensions/tours-toolkit/assets/5964177/ed78f41c-9f31-4247-b82b-c0b4378ec5b8)

-## Export a tour to json
+## Export a tour to json, SQL, SQL with language keys
 ![guidedtourstoolkit_exporttour](https://github.com/joomla-extensions/tours-toolkit/assets/5964177/04af9b1c-ffe1-499d-9254-0fcb28b2dcda)

-Update 04/22/2024
-v1.0.1

-Added the ability to import steps from a CSV file.

 ## Import steps as CSV
 ![import_as_csv](https://github.com/joomla-extensions/tours-toolkit/assets/5964177/b85324e8-1fb2-42b1-a38e-b0b706bfbdc7)